 Jennifer Brown Urban

-Dr. Urban is a Professor in the Department of Family and Child Studies at Montclair State University.
+Dr. Urban is a Professor in the Department of Family Science and Human Development at Montclair State University.
 She received her PhD in Human Development with a minor in Program Evaluation and Planning from Cornell University.
-She also holds a MA in Human Development from Cornell University and a BA in Psychology and Child Development from Tufts University.
+She also holds an MA in Human Development from Cornell University and a BA in Psychology and Child Development from Tufts University.
 Dr. Urban was a Society for Research in Child Development (SRCD) / American Association for the Advancement of Science (AAAS) Executive Branch Policy Fellow at the National Institutes of Health, Office of Behavioral and Social Sciences Research.
-Dr. Urban currently co-directs the Research on Evaluation and Developmental Systems Science (REDSS) Lab at Montclair State.
+Dr. Urban currently co-directs the Institute for Research on Youth Thriving and Evaluation (RYTE Institute) at Montclair State.